ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 Lets take the above for instance, we are injecting a service `MyDbContext` into our resolver.
 The resolver compiler knows what to do because of the service attribute.
 But this can become tedious to always annotate all those parameters in all those resolvers.
 Further, people want to extend introduce maybe their own attributes or their own functionality into the resolver compiler.
 With Hot Chocolate 12 we now open up the resolver compiler and allow you to configure it in a very simple way.

-Lets start with the very basic example where we want to have `MyDbContext` as a known service that does no longer need an attribute.
+Let's start with the very basic example where we want to have `MyDbContext` as a known service that does no longer need an attribute.

 Essentially what we want is to just write the following: